vmware/terraform-provider-avi/website/docs/r/avi_networkprofile.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the network profile.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
-* `profile` - (Required) Dict settings for networkprofile.
+* `profile` - (Required) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `connection_mirror` - (Optional) When enabled, avi mirrors all tcp fastpath connections to standby.
 Applicable only in legacy ha mode.
 Field introduced in 18.1.3,18.2.1.
-Allowed in essentials(allowed values- false) edition, enterprise edition.
+Allowed in enterprise with any value edition, essentials(allowed values- false) edition, basic edition, enterprise with cloud services edition.
-* `description` - (Optional) User defined description for the object.
+* `description` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `markers` - (Optional) List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.

 ### Timeouts